 Mt.
 Defiance Cidery & Distillery

 With a cider barn and distillery, Mt.
 Defiance serves up the refreshment in style in historic Middleburg, Va.
 The locale mixes classic and craft cider flavors, including ginger and honey-infused varieties.
-You can also indulge in delicious spirits, including absinthe, apple brandy, bourbon whiskey and much more.
-The cider barn is open from Wednesday-Sunday from 12-6 p.m., while the distillery is open every day from 12-6 p.m.
+You can also indulge in delicious spirits, including absinthe, apple brandy and bourbon whiskey.